-The built-in 3W long range transmitter sends wirelessly color live video to TV, DVR, monitor, computer or other viewing/recording device.
+The built-in 3W long range transmitter sends wirelessly color live video to the included receiver which can be connected to TV, DVR, monitor, computer or other viewing/recording device.
 Your choice of wireless transmission in 1.2GHz or 2.4GHz frequency band are available.

 Viewing live video feed over the internet or mobile phone.
 If you have a DVR and other equipment connecting to the internet, you may connect the wireless receiver to one of the video inputs of your DVR so that you can view the camera's video feed live in a remote location over the internet or on your mobile phone.
 See the typical setup here.
 This connection method is particularly useful when your IP/WiFi cameras don't work because out of the WiFi coverage, say over 1,000 feet from the router.

 Interference-free.
 If 1.2GHz frequency band is chosen, the camera can effectively avoid radio interferences from 2.4GHz frequency band which is already crowded with applications such as microwave ovens, cordless phones, blue-tooth equipment, wireless LAN access points and so forth.

 Easy installation.
 Three simple steps to setup: (A) fix the wall mount to wall, tree, pole or so forth; (B) fix the camera to the wall mount and connect it to the included 12V AC/DC power adapter; and (C) connect the receiver to TV, monitor, computer or other display device.
 It's done.